Key takeaways

 Does insurance cover tirzepatide?

 When Zepbound, Mounjaro, or both are covered by your plan, they will be listed in your insurance plan’s drug formulary.
-If not listed, you and your doctor can request prior-authorization when the prescription is a medical necessity.
-The Obesity Action Coalition offers a templated prior-authorization request and other resources to help you navigate insurance coverage.
+If not listed, you and your healthcare provider may be able to request prior authorization when the prescription is a medical necessity.
+The Obesity Action Coalition offers a templated prior authorization request and other resources to help you navigate insurance coverage.

 Does Medicare cover tirzepatide?